anysniper/Frontend/README.md

 Backend is for storing user configrations like contract scanner info, favorite contracts address, copy trading targets etc.

+Backend is using Parse Server which is being used by Moralis team.
+It's good for SPAs.

+You can use free backend services like Back4App and there is details about that in Project Setup.

+Copy Trading has a minor issue and will be fixed soon.
+It's basically calculating the amountOut / amountIn.

+One or two files have many lines of code which contains almost all the logic for sniping, however we can optimize that and any PR is welcome.

 ## Project setup
 ```
 npm install